romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A developer at a tech company receives a Dependabot alert about a vulnerable dependency in their project's manifest file.
+Q: A developer at a tech company receives a Dependabot alert about a vulnerable dependency in their project's manifest file.
 What is the first step they should take to address the alert?
 <details><summary>Show the answer</summary><p>

 - **Review the alert details and assess the vulnerability**